Properties and Characterisations of Cofree Cartesian Differential Categories

 \section{Introduction}

 Cartesian differential categories, introduced by Blute, Cockett, and Seely in \cite{blute2009cartesian}, are one of the cornerstones in the theory of differential categories, which, as the name suggests, uses category theory to provide and study the foundations and applications of differentiation in a variety of contexts.
-Briefly, a Cartesian differential category (Definition \ref{cartdiffdef}) is a category with finite products such that each hom-set is a $k$-module, for some fixed commutative semiring $k$, which allows for zero maps and sums of maps (Definition \ref{LACdef} \& \ref{CLACdef}), and also comes equipped with a differential combinator $\mathsf{D}$, which for every map ${f: A \to B}$ produces its derivatives $\mathsf{D}[f]: A \times A \to B$.
-The differential combinator satisfies seven axioms, known as \textbf{[CD.1]} to \textbf{[CD.7]}, which formalise the basic identities of the total derivative from multivariable differential calculus such as the chain rule, linearity in vector argument, symmetry of partial derivatives, etc. Cartesian differential categories have been able to formalise various concepts of differential calculus such as solving differential equations and exponential functions \cite{lemay2020exponential}, de Rham cohomology \cite{cruttwell2013forms}, tangent bundles \cite{cockett2014differential}, and integration \cite{COCKETT201845}.
-Cartesian differential categories have also found applications throughout computer science, specifically for categorical semantics differential $\lambda$-calculus \cite{Cockett-2019}, and for the foundations of differentiable programming languages \cite{cruttwell2020categorical}, and automatic differentiation and machine learning \cite{cockett_et_al:LIPIcs:2020:11661,cruttwell2021categorical}.
+Briefly, a Cartesian differential category (Definition \ref{cartdiffdef}) is a category with finite products such that each hom-set is a $k$-module, for some fixed commutative unital semiring $k$, which allows for zero maps and sums of maps (Definition \ref{LACdef} \& \ref{CLACdef}), and also comes equipped with a differential combinator $\mathsf{D}$, which for every map ${f: A \to B}$ produces its derivative $\mathsf{D}[f]: A \times A \to B$.
+The differential combinator satisfies seven axioms, known as \textbf{[CD.1]} to \textbf{[CD.7]}, which formalise the basic identities of the total derivative from multivariable differential calculus such as the chain rule, linearity in vector argument, symmetry of partial derivatives, etc. Cartesian differential categories have been able to formalise various concepts of differential calculus and have also found applications related to computer science, such as for the categorical semantics of the differential $\lambda$-calculus \cite{Cockett-2019}.